SYCAI-Technologies/curvas-challenge/README.md

 Official code repository for the challenge CURVAS: Calibration and Uncertainty for multiRater Volume Assessment in multiorgan Segmentation.
 Visit our website (https://www.sycaimedical.com/challenge) or participate in the challenge (https://curvas.grand-challenge.org/curvas/)!

-Find the training set a the Zenodo repository: https://zenodo.org/records/11147560
+Find the training set a the Zenodo repository: https://zenodo.org/records/12687192

 If you want to use our dataset in your work, please cite us:

     Riera-Marín, M., Kleiß, J.-M., Aubanell, A., & Antolín, A. (2024).
 CURVAS dataset [Data set].
 MEDICAL IMAGE COMPUTING AND COMPUTER ASSISTED INTERVENTION (MICCAI), Marrakesch.
 Zenodo. https://doi.org/10.5281/zenodo.11147560

+## Repository structure

+This repository is organized in the following way:

+1. The folder baseline_model contains the baseline model uploaded to the Grand Challenge website and some files, such as Dockerfile, that can be useful for uploading your own dockers.

+2. The folder evaluation_metrics contain the metrics used for the evaluation of the challenge, so they can be used to test you results before being updated.